mosaicml/composer/README.md

 <img src="https://storage.googleapis.com/docs.mosaicml.com/images/methods/explorer.png"/>
 </p>

-As an example, here are two performant recipes, one for ResNet-101 on ImageNet, and the other for GPT-2 on OpenWebText, on 8xA100s:
+As an example, here are two performant recipes, one for ResNet-101 on ImageNet, and the other for GPT-2 on OpenWebText on 8xA100s:

 ### ResNet-101